 Using backup software in conjunction with an app that’s capable of recovering lost data from USB flash drives, SD cards, and so on, covers most of your bases when it comes to avoiding catastrophic data loss.

-Best of all, both Get Backup Pro and Disk Drill are available to you on a free trial via Setapp, the best Mac app platform with over 130 tools and utilities to solve any problem.
-Now that you know you’re safe, it’s time to refocus on something you might actually care about.
+Get Backup Pro, ChronoSync Express, Disk Drill, as well as some great tools for cloud storage tasks are available to you on a free trial via Setapp, a productivity service with over 200 tools and utilities to solve any problem.
+Now that we’ve ensured you know the basics, it’s time to answer some of the most common questions on the topic.